GLP-1 Injections

 • You have a personal or family history of multiple endocrine neoplasia syndrome type 2

-Tirzepatide is injected under the skin either in the thigh, upper arm, or abdomen.
+GLP-1/GIP Injections is injected under the skin either in the thigh, upper arm, or abdomen.
 Make sure you rotate the injection site each week.
-Tirzepatide can be taken with or without food, at any time of day.
+GLP-1/GIP Injections can be taken with or without food, at any time of day.
 You should take the injection consistently on the same day each week.
 If you need to adjust the day of injection, try to avoid injecting within two days of a prior injection.
 When you forget a dose, make sure to take it within four days of the expected injection day.

 • What does the treatment plan generally look like?

-The standard, FDA-approved dosing schedule for tirzepatide is:
+The standard, FDA-approved dosing schedule for GLP-1/GIP Injections is:

 • Month 1: 2.5 mg per week